Characters of Henry Danger and Danger Force: Schwoz

 Schwoz Schwartz (Michael D. Cohen) is Captain Man's worker and closest friend, who handled the equipment in the Man Cave as he was the one who built it.
 Ray and Schwoz's friendship was strained when Schwoz stole Ray's girlfriend.
 They eventually made up when Henry convinced Ray to forgive Schwoz.
 Since then, Schwoz has come up with various inventions to help Captain Man and Kid Danger, though at times he can be weird and funny, which makes Henry and Ray furious.
 He sometimes refers to his sister as someone who looks like a horse.
-Schwoz is highly intelligent with extensive knowledge in Engineering, Mechanics, Computer science and Medicine.
+Schwoz is highly intelligent with extensive knowledge in engineering, mechanics, computer science and medicine.
 He also had a shape-shifting android as his "girlfriend" and in “Grand Theft Otto”, it's revealed that Schwoz had cloned himself.
 He becomes a main character in the fifth season.
 In “The Fate of Danger: Part 2”, he and Ray open The Swellview Academy for the Gifted, or SW.A.G. for short, helping Ray train a new team of Superheroes.
+In "The Battle for Swellview", Schwoz finally abandons Ray and the Danger Force to start a new life with Princess Daphne.